 SITE Staffing Recruiter Profile Series

-Brenna Ratajczyk is a dedicated recruiter who helps the SITE Staffing candidates find the perfect jobs for them.
-Get to know Brenna in our recruiter profile series!
+Angel DeQuardo is a skilled recruiter who helps the SITE Staffing candidates find the perfect jobs for them.

 What’s a typical “day in the life” for you as a recruiter?